timothyjamesbecker/hfm/README.md

 requires python 2.7.15+ (untested with python 3) and packages: numpy 1.16.0+, h5py 2.9.0+, pysam 0.15.2, subproccess32 (for extractor.py usage)<br>
 core.pyx is a cython/pyrex file that when compiled will generate C code and a .so (shared object)<br>
 This is for high performance reading and statistical summary of the CRAM/BAM/SAM input, which is the slowest section of extraction<br>
-The following installation will build and install the safe library into your python distribution<br>
+The following installation will build and install the hfm library into your python distribution<br>

 ```bash
 pip install https://github.com/timothyjamesbecker/hfm/releases/download/0.1.0/hfm-0.1.0.tar.gz